Goody3099/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 >
 > "So the chief said I should talk to you to get started?"
 You ask after a brief pause.
 >
 > "Oh yes!
-So we have this thing called an API that a couple interns built for us about a year ago.
+So we have this thing called an API that a couple of interns built for us about a year ago.
 It has a record of all criminal activity in this town dating back to, oh, about 1989.
 I was thinking you could start using it to find out some clues about who are possible suspects at the time of the crime."
 She then looks at you expectantly.
 >
 > "Sure, let me look at it for the afternoon and see if I can start getting the data from it into something we can use."
 >